 ESCP Business School

-For students looking for a particularly global bachelor’s degree, ESCP Business School is certainly one of the best.
+For students looking for a particular global bachelor’s degree, ESCP Business School is certainly one of the best.
 Their BSc in Management gives students the opportunity to choose where they study for each year of the three-year programme.
 (Options include: Berlin, London, Madrid, Paris, Turin and Warsaw).

-The course provides a comprehensive introduction to principles of business in the first year before allowing students to specialise via a bachelor’s thesis and 12-week internship.
+The course provides a comprehensive introduction to principles of business in the first year before allowing students to specialise via a bachelor’s thesis and a 12-week internship.
 Another exciting part of this programme is its focus on languages, with students having the chance to learn French, Spanish and German.
 This ESCP programme makes it easy it see why the institution is one of the best business schools for undergraduates in Europe.

 EDHEC BUSINESS SCHOOL

 EDHEC’s slogan, “make an impact,” says it all.
 Preparing students to drive positive change in the business world, EDHEC is naturally one of the best business schools for undergraduates.
 Their campuses in Lille and Nice offer several different BBAs in English and/or French, meaning there is sure to be something for everyone at EDHEC.

-These courses last four years and provide both a basic business education and space for specialisation later in the degree.
-If you want a more international experience, EDHEC’s Global BBA is offered entirely in English on three different continents, making for a truly international education.
+These courses last four years and provide both basic business education and space for specialisation later in the degree.
+If you want a more international experience, EDHEC’s Global BBA is offered entirely in English on three different continents, making for truly international education.
 Without a doubt, a degree from EDHEC is sure to equip graduates for future success.